 One handy tool any gardener needs in their arsenal is a manual aerator.
 This tool helps to stimulate healthy growth on your lawn to turn it into a lush and green landscape.
 The process of aerating your lawn is commonly thought of as a popular solution for helping solve stunted lawn growth.
 This is true, but you should make a point to use a manual aerator on your lawn at least once a year to maintain your lawn’s health.

 Once you decide you want to try aerating your lawn, you have the challenging project of picking out the correct manual aerator to help you complete the job.
 My top 10 picks will help you see what a quality product is, and you’ll be able to compare them all side-by-side.
-The informative buying guide will highlight everything you need to know about shopping for this product, and how to tailor it to your needs.
+The informative buying guide will highlight everything you need to know about shopping for the best manual lawn aerators, and how to tailor the best manual lawn aerators to your needs.

-Getting that picture-perfect lawn takes work, and one key area many people forget about is aeration.
+Getting that picture-perfect lawn takes work, and one key area many people forget about is aeration with the best manual lawn aerators.
 This process helps loosen up the soil so water and air can get down to the grass’s roots to help them grow strong and green up your lawn.

 1. Yard Butler Lawn Coring Aerator

-The first manual aerator on my list is by Yard Butler, and you can pick from a spike or coring aerator when you purchase this product.
+The first manual aerator on my list is by Yard Butler, and you can pick from a spike aerator or core aerator when you purchase this product.
 When you use it, this aerator removes two ½-inch wide by 3 ½-inch wide plug lawn cores each time you put it down into your lawn.
 In turn, this can reduce the soil compaction while simultaneously dethatching your lawn.
-These cores allow for water, air, and lawn fertilizer to seep down into your lawn and get to the roots of the grass.
+The core aerator or plug aerator allows for water, air, and lawn fertilizer to seep down into your lawn and get to the roots of the grass.
 It can reduce runoff while promoting turf growth, and this is why your lawn can get so lush and green.
+Core aeration is a highly effective method for lawn care.

 - Has a durable steel construction